Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Area: 20 x 20 square
  - Speed: 20
  - Seal Speed: 20
+ - Tags: Area of Effect, Energy, Environmental

 Effects: This technique applies Paralysis 2, Shock 2, and Immobilize 2 to everyone within its area, and every IC someone remains in the area they take 4 damage which bypasses all reductions.
 This damage does not benefit from the technique's Speed or your NDB, and ends immediately upon leaving the area (as do the status effects).

-The pillars can be attacked, and each have 100+(NDB*5) HP, with CHA/2 DR, and do not take additional damage from Raiton (despite the fact that they're pillars of earth...); only one pillar needs to be destroyed in order to end this technique.
+The pillars can be attacked, and each has 100+(NDB*5) HP, with CHA/2 DR, and do not take additional damage from Raiton (despite the fact that they're pillars of earth...); only one pillar needs to be destroyed in order to end this technique.

 #### --( Tesura Karui - Tesla Minor )--
 This generates a semi-stable mass of lightning chakra which you can physically throw.
 It'll 'stick' to the first surface it comes into contact with (reminder: people are not surfaces).
 Once placed the ball is stationary, a bright and crackling hemisphere of chakra.
 Anyone unfortunate enough to wander into range will receive a face-full of electricity.